Completely removing Wispr Flow from your device

 Go to iOS Settings → Control Center.

-Tap the red minus button next to Flow and/or Flow Notes and tap Remove.
+Tap the red minus button next to the Wispr Flow recording toggle and/or Flow Notes, then tap Remove.

 Delete Wispr Flow Siri Shortcuts (if added).